-In the first nine months of 2018, the Company started several parcel land purchase negotiations for the site on which the project will be constructed.
-During the nine-month period ended September 30, 2018 payments under these contracts were \$0.7 million.
+During 2018, the Company started several parcel land purchase negotiations for the site on which the project will be constructed.
+During the year ended December 31, 2018, payments under these contracts were \$0.7 million.
 Net future payments under these contractual commitments are as follows: